oalmalky5/my-profile/README.md

 ## Contact

-For any inquiries or collaboration opportunities, feel free to reach out to me at [your_email_here].
+For any inquiries or collaboration opportunities, feel free to reach out to me at [oalmalky5@gmail.com].

 Thank you for visiting my portfolio repository!